Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an ominous symbol, those who look at your work have an overwhelming urge to flee.
 Make a Presence attack against a creature of your choice within range.
 You have advantage on this attack against creatures that already have at least one stack of frightened.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence decay damage and apply 2 stacks of frightened.
 - **2 essence:** Deal 2d6 + 2 \* Presence decay damage and apply 4 stacks of frightened.